 In 2012, I left my long-time job as senior policy analyst for the Ontario Ministry of Health to try my hand at writing.
-I've written on parenting and cancer, and parenting with cancer, plus social commentary for the Globe and Mail, NYT Motherlode, Toronto Life, Huffington Post and a couple of anthologies.
+I've written on parenting and cancer, and parenting with cancer, plus social commentary for the Globe and Mail, New York Times, Toronto Life, Chatelaine, Huffington Post and a couple of anthologies.

 Lymphoma is the New Good News – Globe and Mail, March 2, 2014